What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of sociologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of sociologists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Sociologists will continue to be needed to apply sociological research to other disciplines.
 For example, sociologists may collaborate with researchers in other social sciences, such as economists, psychologists, and survey researchers, to study how social structures or groups influence policy decisions about health, education, politics, criminal justice, business, or economics.